cyber-hbliu/Crime-Prediction-In-Chicago/index.md

 Similarly, the day of the week heatmap allows us to understand the crime trend over the week.
 The chart shows that crimes are more likely to occur in the daytime, such as offenses involving children. some crimes are more likely to occur in the night, especially criminal sexual assault.
 This information is valuable for both the police and the community, as they can prepare accordingly.
 <div id="heatmap-3"></div>

-In conclusion, the data visualization provides a comprehensive understanding of the crime trends in Chicago, including the type, location, district, community, and time of crime occurrence.
-This information can be used to enhance community safety, allocate resources effectively, and design efficient and effective crime prevention strategies.
+In conclusion, the exploratory analysis provides valuable insights into the nature of crime in Chicago.
+By visualizing the crime data, it becomes easier to identify patterns, trends, and relationships between different variables.
+This information can help police departments make data-driven decisions for crime prevention and reduction efforts.

 # Crime Spatial Patterns